lemonnish/personal-website-travel/_posts/2014-08-22-shopping-in-shanghai.md

 excerpt: Shanghai is full of upscale malls and many shiny stores.
 ---
 <div class='img-gallery'>
-{% include photo.html url="mall-interior-1.jpg" alt="escalators inside the mall" size="small" %}
+{% include photo.html url="mall-interior-1.jpg" alt="escalators inside the mall" size="med" %}
-{% include photo.html url="mall-interior-2.jpg" alt="Jean Paul Gautier store front" size="small" %}
+{% include photo.html url="mall-interior-2.jpg" alt="Jean Paul Gautier store front" size="med" %}
-{% include photo.html url="mall-interior-3.jpg" alt="curved mall interior balconies" size="small" %}
+{% include photo.html url="mall-interior-3.jpg" alt="curved mall interior balconies" size="med" %}
-{% include photo.html url="mall-interior-4.jpg" alt="mall sign" size="small" %}
+{% include photo.html url="mall-interior-4.jpg" alt="mall sign" size="med" %}
 </div>

 There are many shopping malls scattered throughout Shanghai that are full of extremely pricey brands.
 Several of them are located within the financial district of Pudong.
 When walking around these malls, it is easy to forget that they are in China, as the vast majority of brands have English names.
 One of the fanciest malls I walked into had brands like Salvatore Ferragamo, Gucci, Luis Vuitton, Prada, Tiffany's, Cartier.
 In other words, there were a lot of brands in one location that I've read about in magazines, but have never seen let alone walked into a store that only carried that designer.